 Secondly, does he feel trusted, i.e. were they doubting his sickness?
 Does he feel like he is being treated like a child rather than the mature adult?

-Finally, he serves, as in really serves face to face, high end Clients of this company.
+Finally, he serves, as in really serves face to face, high-end Clients of this company.
 How much of his goodwill has now been eroded?
-What is his levels of tolerance and patience now?
+What are his levels of tolerance and patience now?
 Will his Clients feel different, at an unconscious level, now?